The Real Car Co Ltd

 A good, clean example, nicely finished in soft white with good chrome plating and pale grey leather interior

-Cheerfully painted in red & cream to a high standard, with matching cream leather & red carpets (in the boot as well) this car is a good example of the sought after ‘long wing’ design number 99, mounted on a 'Big Bore' 4½ litre chassis.
+Cheerfully painted in red & cream to a high standard, with matching cream leather & red carpets - this car is a good example of the sought after ‘long wing’ design number 99, mounted on a 'Big Bore' 4½ litre chassis.

-An attractive car, with low-folding hood line, giving a well-balanced appearance from any angle,
+An attractive Derby Bentley with low-folding hood line, giving a well-balanced appearance from any angle.

-A delightful, early 20/25 with traditional, tall, upright coachwork, very stately, but fresh and cheerful
+A delightful, early 20/25 with traditional, tall, upright coachwork, very stately, but fresh & cheerful in primrose paintwork

 Originally an experimental ‘test car’, numbered 27-G-VI, this car was prepared by the factory in 1939 and became one of the very first production models (re-numbered WXA6) when the Wraith was introduced to the public.